immediatemediaco/argo-helm/README.md

 - Only the admin password hash and session signing key are stored here; Redis credentials are handled via CSI as described above.
 The API server still reads the hashed admin password and signing key from argocd-secret.
 Deleting only argocd-initial-admin-secret after first login is safe; deleting data from argocd-secret breaks the admin login.
-- Hashed admin password will be deleted once the sso has been configured for user management (the is a plan to implement this feature)
+- Hashed admin password will be deleted once the sso has been configured for user management (there is a plan to implement this feature)

 Quick Reference
 Pod                        Needs CSI volume                        Requires command override